Telegram-native · Zero dependencies

 /lsList sessions and each one's most recent event

-/send <session> <text>Inject text into a tmux pane
+/send <session> <text>Inject text into a specific tmux pane

 /pendingList pending approvals and re-render their buttons